EOSIO/eosio.cdt/docs/06_how-to-guides/20_authorization/how_to_restrict_access_to_an_action_by_user.md

 ## Overview

-This how-to guide provides instructions how to perform authorization checks in a smart contract.
+This guide provides instructions how to perform authorization checks in a smart contract.

 ## Before you begin